mdbergmann/cl-gserver/README.markdown

 => returns 2
 ```

-### Performance coonsiderations
+### Performance considerations

-Tests show that if the handlers are usd to do quick operations, then a lower number of workers will be faster.
+Tests show that if the handlers are used to do quick operations, then a lower number of workers will be faster.

 ```
 --- GLOBAL dispatcher ---